Seagate/cortx/doc/ContributingToMotr.md

 ## Code reviews and commits

 ### Git setup on development box
-Update Git to the latest version with older git version, you might be getting errors with commit hook, like this one:
+Update Git to the latest version.
+With older git version, you might be getting errors with commit hook, like this one:

 > $ git commit